unimarkup/specification/configuration/cli.md

 ## Taking values

-- `um-file` ... `filepath` to the Unimarkup file that must be used as root for rendering. **Note:** This is a mandatory setting to identify the Unimarkup file that should be rendered.
+- `input-file` ... `filepath` to the Unimarkup file that must be used as root for rendering

+  **Note:** This is a mandatory setting to identify the Unimarkup file that should be rendered.

 ## Boolean options